enewe101/cluster-func/README.md

 spit out your argument values easily.
 But that's often not the case, and you may need your arguments to be arbitrary python types, not strings.

-And, sure, haddop is nice too, assuming you've got a lot of time to burn configuring it, and assuming that your mappers and reducers don't use too much memory, and assuming that you've loaded all your data in the hdfs, and assuming that the results from your maps don't yield too much data and overwhelm the network, and assuming you enjoy writing boilerplate mapper and reducer code... wait, maybe hadoop isn't so nice... (well, ok, it does have it's place, and for that it's quite nice.)
+And, sure, Hadoop is nice too, assuming you've got a lot of time to burn configuring it, and assuming that your mappers and reducers don't use too much memory, and that you've loaded all your data in the hdfs, and that the results from your maps don't yield too much data and overwhelm the network.
+Oh, and assuming you enjoy writing boilerplate mapper and reducer code... wait, maybe hadoop isn't so nice...
+(OK, it does has place)

 ## Basic usage
 Cluster-func is designed for situations where you need to run a single function